-Here are some examples of people who leveraged fashion accessories to stand out.
+Here are some personal branding examples of people who leveraged fashion accessories to stand out.

 My good friend Naomi Larocque became a vintage fashion blogger at 16 with her blog Fashion Is My Religion.
 She attributes part of her success to her signature red hat, which she started wearing every day, right after buying it in a thrift store.
 She decided to wear it at every fashion event she attended and photobombed most of the events pictures!
 She even was nicknamed “the little red hat girl”.

-Someone else who comes to mind when it comes to standing out is Vincent Dignan.
+Someone else who comes to mind when it comes to standing out and personal branding example is Vincent Dignan.
 Vincent is a successful growth hacker & speaker (he’ll talk at MTL+ECOMMERCE #37 on March 23rd) who dresses extravagantly.
 This got Neil Patel to talk about him in one of his podcast episodes!
 Also, he recently changed his name to Vin Clancy… just because!